Hydrazine sulfate

-Hydrazine sulfate is the salt with the formula N2H6SO4.
-This salt is an ionic compound: [N_{2}H_{6}^{2+}][SO_{4}^{2−}].
+Hydrazine sulfate, more properly hydrazinium hydrogensulfate, is a salt of the cation hydrazinium and the anion bisulfate (hydrogensulfate), with the formula N2H6SO4 or more properly [N2H5]+[HSO4]-.
 It is a white, water-soluble solid at room temperature.

 Hydrazine sulfate has a number of uses in chemical laboratories and in the chemical industry, including analytical chemistry and the synthesis of organic compounds.
 In those uses it is usually preferred to pure hydrazine, because it is not volatile and is less susceptible to atmospheric oxidation on storage.

 Preparation

-The compound can be prepared by treating an aqueous solution of hydrazine (N2H4) with concentrated sulfuric acid (H2SO4) at 0°C.
+The compound can be prepared by treating an aqueous solution of hydrazine (N2H4) with sulfuric acid (H2SO4).

 Laboratory and industrial uses

 Besides its general use as a safe source of hydrazine, the compound is used as a catalyst in making fibers out of acetate, in the analysis and synthesis of minerals, and testing for arsenic in metals.

 Medical uses

 Hydrazine sulfate can be used as a fungicide and antiseptic.

 Hydrazine sulfate has been used as an alternative medical treatment for the loss of appetite (anorexia) and rapid weight loss (cachexia), which are often associated with cancer.